 Internships are the best way to gain experience in a particular field of work.
-Internship can be important when considering graduate school, or employment when you complete your degree.
-A course may be taken through the Department of Psychology for academic credit, but it is not required to complete an internship.
+Internships can be an important factor in creating opportunities for employment and graduate school.
+An internship course (PSY 4810: Internships & Field Experience) may be taken through the Department of Psychology for academic credit, but it is not required to complete an internship.
 Most internships are completed with an organization that is not part of the University of Utah.
 Internships may be found through the Department of Psychology, through the Hinckley Institute, or on your own.
 Many of these may qualify for funding through the Undergraduate Psychology Service and Internship Award (UPSI).

 The following links will provide more information on internship opportunities and funding through the Department of Psychology and the Hinckley Institute:

 - Hinckley Institute Internships

 - Undergraduate Psychology Service & Internship Award (UPSI)